 By 2015 The Enviroschools Foundation had grown from supporting a handful of primary schools to supporting nearly 1000 schools, kura and early childhood centres.
 Participants ranged from young children to secondary students, post-school youth and communities, in both English and Māori settings.
 To support this growing network we changed our name from The Enviroschools Foundation to Toimata Foundation.

-Toimata is a concept from Dame Katerina Te Heikoko Mataira, evoking ideas of creativity and craft, sustainability and vision.
-The takarangi design of the Toimata logo depicts all life nestled in the embrace of Ranginui and Papatūānuku and their love that flows to us here in the present, to all who have gone before and all generations to come.
+Toimata is a concept from Dame Katerina Te Heikoko Mataira, evoking ideas of creativity, the arts, sustainability and vision.
+The takarangi design in the centre of the Toimata logo represents all present life nestled in the embrace of Ranginui and Papatūānuku.
+The horizontal flow represents the love that flows from all who have gone before and to all future generations.